 Don't worry we're not going to tell you that you should never, ever drink alcohol again!
 We all enjoy an occasional pint or a glass of red so let's have a look at what you can do to protect your brain:

 Drink less - Have a think about when you drink and why.
 You may want to have a drink while meeting a friend, but do you really need that after work lager?
 Try to cut down where you can-your brain will thank you later 😊

 Control the amount you drink- As well as how often, pay attention to how much you drink.
 It's easy to get lost, so the next time you're going out monitor your alcohol intake and set yourself a clear limit.

 Drink plenty of water- Try drinking a glass of water with every drink you have.
 Alcohol dehydrates the body, so let the water help you with that.
 You'll thank yourself the next day!

 Supplement- Taking some quality supplements can help you protect the body from harmful alcohol effects and speed up the recovery process.
 You should especially look into Vitamin C, Magnesium, Vitamins group B, Alpha Lipoic Acid

-Herbs- Herbs such as Ashwagandha, Gotu Kola and Brahmi can help you a protect the brain and stimulate and regrow the neurons!
+Herbs- Herbs such as Ashwagandha, Gotu Kola and Brahmi can help you protect the brain and stimulate and regrow the neurons!

 Alcohol Alternatives- Why not try some amazing new products on the market such as Kombucha or herbal non-alcoholic drinks?
 There are so many great brands to choose from so give it a try!